TransposeData/docs/docs/rest/nft-api/routes/historical_nft_balances_by_account.md

 # Get Historical NFT Balances by Account

-This endpoint returns all [NFT Balances](../models/nft_balance_model.md) for an account at a given timestamp.
+This endpoint returns the [NFT Balances](../models/nft_balance_model.md) for an account at a given timestamp.
 Supported chains: `ethereum`.

 ## Parameters
 | Parameter     | Description                                                                          | Type     |